Dyalog/ride/docs/starting_a_dyalog_session.md

 - Behaviour that is provided by the browser (undo/redo, cut/copy/paste, change font size) does not appear in the RIDE's menus.
 - Window captions cannot be controlled.

+---
-To make the Zero Footprint RIDE available from a web browser
+**To make the Zero Footprint RIDE available from a web browser**

 1. Install Dyalog and the RIDE.
 These must both be installed on the same machine; the RIDE must be installed in its default location.
 On non-Windows platforms the Zero Footprint RIDE is automatically installed when Dyalog is installed.
 For information on installing the RIDE on Microsoft Windows, see [Installing on Windows](installing_on_windows.md)
 2. Set the `RIDE_INIT` configuration parameter to `HTTP:address:port` (see [RIDE Init](ride_init.md)), for example, `RIDE_INIT=HTTP:*:8080`.
 3. Start a Dyalog session.

+    The Zero Footprint RIDE can now be accessed from a web browser by navigating to `http://<address>:<port>`, for example, `http://10.0.38.1:8080`.

+---

-On non-Windows platforms (IBM AIX, macOS and Linux), the interpreter expects to find the Zero Footprint RIDE files in the DYALOG/RIDEapp directory; this removes the need to include the `HttpDir` field in a configuration file (if one is used – see [Configuration INI-file](configuration_ini_file.md)).
+On non-Windows platforms (IBM AIX, macOS and Linux), the interpreter expects to find the Zero Footprint RIDE files in the `[DYALOG]/RIDEapp` directory; this removes the need to include the `HttpDir` field in a [configuration file](installation.md#configuration-ini-file).

-Alternatively, start a Dyalog Session and enter:

-`3502⌶'CONNECT:jaypc.dyalog.bramley:4502' 3502⌶1`

-The new Dyalog Session will connect to the RIDE and remain connected until the Dyalog Session is terminated.

-!!! note
-    On Microsoft Windows, an alternative to using the command window is to create a shortcut with the appropriate settings.

-To configure the shortcut
-1. Select the appropriate Dyalog installation and create a shortcut to it.
-2. Right-click on the shortcut icon and select Properties from the context menu that is displayed.
-3. In the Shortcut tab, go to the Target field and:place " marks around the pathappend `RIDE_INIT=CONNECT:10.0.38.1:4502`
-4. place " marks around the path
-5. append `RIDE_INIT=CONNECT:10.0.38.1:4502`
-6. Click OK.